 Your photographer should have some resources to help you prepare your outfits or any props needed for your shoot.
-Tracy goes even a step further, offering both tip guides as well as video calls to style and prepare your shoot in advance with you, or even hiring a stylist to take you shopping before your shoot.
+Tracy goes even a step further, offering video calls to style and prepare your shoot in advance with you, or even hiring a stylist to take you shopping before your shoot.

 Think about the colors you pulled in your inspiration board, or even more appropriately, your current branding.
 If your branded colors are more neutral and dark, wearing hot pink or sparkly pieces might not fit very well.
 Yes, teal might look lovely on you, but if your brand is more red and beige, your photos won’t flow well into the world of your business.

 The same goes for fancy patterns or for us ladies, big flashy pieces of jewelry.
 Tracy has an excellent post on how to prepare your wardrobe for your photoshoot for both men and women that you do not want to miss.